 - Tom Ganshow, Department of History

 - Sylvia M. Hutchinson, Department of Reading Education and Institute of Higher Education

 - Ron Simpson, Department of Science Education and Institute of Higher Education

 Emeriti Scholars holds informal lunch meetings on the first Monday of each month (except in the Summer term).
 The general agenda for meetings includes presentations on a topic of interest to members, progress reports of on-going projects/activities, brainstorming on new ideas, and enjoying fellowship.
 Activities by individual participants include mentoring of students and faculty members, teaching classes, continuing disciplinary research, and support of various university programs.

-Emeriti Scholars support the annual Founders Day Lecture.
+Emeriti Scholars support the Founders Day Luncheon where the Presidential Medal (designed by Barbara Mann) is awarded each year.
 Founders Week recognizes the university’s anniversary as the first state-chartered institution of higher education (The signing of the University of Georgia Charter took place on January 27, 1785.).
-The Founders Lecture is held in the UGA Chapel and is open to alumni, students, faculty, and members of the community.

 Emeriti Scholars maintains no formal committees, or recorded minutes and voting.
 Volunteer ad hoc groups do the Emeriti Scholars needed work; decisions are made by consensus.
 A designated small group has overall responsibility for coordinating Emeriti Scholars activities for an academic year.
 This includes organizing and presiding over the monthly lunch meetings; providing input and support for the annual Founders Day Lecture; and forming ad hoc groups as needed.